brunobozic/EventDriven.Domain.PoC/README.md

 - since the app uses other components (Kafka being the most important one) you must have these components listening on appropriate ports
     - the easiest way to achieve this is to run `docker-compose up` on the provided `docker-compose.yml` file
     - this will bring up the entire stack
-    - after the stack is "up" you may use the provided `Dockerfile` file (provided within the project directory of `EventDriven.Domain.PoC.Api.Rest`) to begin debugging
+    - after the stack is "up" you may use the provided `Dockerfile` file (provided within the project directory of `IdentityService.Api`) to begin debugging
         - please note that, if you begin your debugging session in this way, your API is located within a docker container that is *NOT* on the internal network as it is specified within the `docker-compose` file, so there will be slight differences in which kafka port must be used by the API
           - if the app container is located within a docker network that is proscribed within the `docker-compose` file, you will be using `kafka:9092`